eto-ai/rikai/README.md

    and monitoring in production pipelines.

 Current (v0.0.11) main features:
-1. Native support in Jupyter, Spark and PyTorch for images, videos and annotations: reduce ad-hoc type conversions and boilerplate when moving between ETL and training.
+1. Native support in Jupyter, Scikit-learn, Spark and PyTorch for images, videos and annotations: reduce ad-hoc type conversions and boilerplate when moving between ETL and training.
 2. Custom functionality for working with images and videos at scale: high-level APIs for processing, filtering, sampling, and more.
 3. Run ML-models via SQL.
 Forget Smart Homes, build a Smart Data Warehouse.